Jordan231111/mumu-magisk-1click/README.md

 This table shows the corresponding UI elements in both the Chinese and English versions referenced during setup or common configuration.
 The English labels provide context for the Chinese UI screenshots.

+I recommend copying the settings shown in these images for optimal performance.

+> ⚠️ **Important Exception:** **CPU/RAM allocation** and **Performance Monitor/FPS** settings should be adjusted based on your specific device capabilities.
+Do not copy these directly from the screenshots.

 | Setting (English Label)      | Chinese UI (`ChineseAssets/`)                                       | English UI (`assets/`)                                                 |
 | ---------------------------- | --------------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | **Performance Settings**     | ![Perf Settings](ChineseAssets/MuMuPlayer_syw6Ig9jQV.png)             | ![Perf Settings](assets/MuMuPlayer_syw6Ig9jQV.png)                     |